 Don’t @mention a Team or Channel unless you really need to.

-Nobody likes more notifications than they need.
+Nobody likes more notifications than is necessary.

 Urgency in conversations is comparable to urgency of an email.